DXFE-FM

-DXFE (99.3 FM), broadcasting as 99.3 Yes The Best, is a radio station owned and operated by Manila Broadcasting Company though its licensee, Pacific Broadcasting Systems.
+DXFE (99.3 FM), broadcasting as 99.3 Yes FM, is a radio station owned and operated by MBC Media Group though its licensee, Pacific Broadcasting Systems.
 The station's studio and transmitter are located at the 4th Floor, BH Building, Sabayle St., Brgy.
 Saray, Iligan.
 It operates daily from 4:00 AM to 12:00 MN.

 History

-The station started its broadcast on February 4, 2002, as Yes FM.
+The station started its broadcast on February 4, 2002 as Yes FM.
 Back then, it was on 105.5 MHz under the callsign DXTL.
 In 2012, it went off the air after a fire incident in the building it was in, damaging the station's equipment, transmitter and studio.
+This former frequency currently used by Radyo Pilipinas as DXDX-FM.

 On May 15, 2017, following the launching of The New Face of YES!, the station returned on air as Yes The Best, this time on 99.3 MHz under the callsign DXFE.